The BEST Dry Rub

 This easy Dry Rub recipe is so incredibly versatile, too.
 You don’t have to use it just for grilling Barbecue chicken.
 We love to use it to make a Rotisserie style chicken in the oven and it’s fantastic on this Oven Baked Chicken Breast.

-Want a little sauce to throw on your Dry Rub Meat?
+Want a little sauce to throw on your Dry Rub Chicken?
 Try these easy recipes:

 - The BEST Classic Creamy Cucumber Salad